-SEC Reopens Securities-Based Swaps Comment Period
+SEC Reopens Securities-Based Swaps Comment Period10.12.2018 By Rob Daly Editor-at-Large

 The Securities and Exchange Commission voted to reopen the comment period and request additional comment (including potential modifications to proposed rule language) on the proposed rules and amendments for capital, margin, and segregation requirements for security-based swap dealers and major security-based swap participants and capital requirements for broker-dealers.